mikkelhartung/dam/README.md

 ### Choice: URL search parameters for state management.

-- **Reasoning**: URL search parameters is a browser standard and today we have modern API's like [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) that makes it easy to manage and sanitize search paramers.
-The search parameters works as a global state so there is no real need for a state management library.
+- **Reasoning**: URL search parameters is a browser standard and today we have modern API's like [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) that makes it easy to manage and sanitize search parameters.
+The parameters works as a global state so there is no real need for a state management library.
 For places where we do need to manage some state, the native react state management is sufficient.

 - **Trade-off**: To me, there is no real trade-off.
 Both the server and client can tap into this and start using the parameters via.
 URLSearchParams.